phillipivan/companion-module-stagetec-xci/companion/HELP.md

 Each XCI card is capable of 256 logic configurable SNMP traps.
 NB.
 In the test system the 256th logic cell doesnt report an OID correctly.

+Due to the necessary UDP port binding, it is only possible to run one instance of this module at a time.

 ### Configuration

 **Default IP**